Who is Trump’s favorite Supreme Court justice? Probably not one of the 3 he nominated - KESQ

 Alito said in a letter to lawmakers that he didn’t know that his wife had raised an upside-down flag in the days before President Joe Biden’s inauguration in January 2021.
 In any event, the deeds of his wife, Martha-Ann Alito, don’t meet his threshold for recusal.

-Alito did not address the “Appeal to Heaven” flag – which some interpret as pushing for more religion in the public space and has also become a symbol for Trump supporters – that was flown at the justice’s New Jersey beach house last summer.
+Alito also addressed the “Appeal to Heaven” flag – which some interpret as pushing for more religion in the public space and has also become a symbol for Trump supporters – that was flown at the justice’s New Jersey beach house last summer.
+He said his wife flew the flag, which dates back to the American Revolution, and neither was aware of its current connotation.

 But Trump was doing the social media equivalent of a fist pump at Alito’s declaration when he said this on his social media platform:

-Note: CORRECTION: This story has been corrected to reflect that Samuel Alito addressed the “Appeal to Heaven” flag in his letter.